mgeraci/auto-hud/README.md

 * [The build](#the-build)

 ## Running the app
 The backend is written in python, and uses flask as the server.
 Dependencies are listed in requirements.txt.
-You can `pip-install` them into a fresh Python virtual environment.
+After clongin the project, you can `pip-install` them into a fresh Python virtual environment.
 Assuming that you already have pip, virtualenv, and virtualenvwrapper installed, run the following in the project root:

 ```
 mkvirtualenv auto-hud